Trismegist0sq3/random-q3-demon-names/README.md

 ---

 ## License

-This project is released under the **MIT License**.
+This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](./LICENSE) file for details.
-Feel free to fork, modify, and contribute your own chaos.

 ---